stepzen-dev/stepzen-login/README.md

-# stepzen-login
+This GitHub Action for logging into the StepZen Server in the specified `domain`, which defaults to `stepzen.net`.

-github action for logging into a stepzen server
+It sets the `STEPZEN_ACCOUNT` and `STEPZEN_APIKEY` environment variables.